Forecast bright, sunny for weather squadron

 In the fiery display of a rocket lifting off from its temporary land-based home, the day-to-day operations prior to that spectacular site sometimes get lost in the mix.

-For the many weeks prior to lift-off, rocket scientists, technicians, logisticians, and the many other hard-working people needed to achieve the end result, are hard at work planning, fixing and tweaking every last detail.
+Prior to lift-off, rocket scientists, technicians, logisticians, and the many others are hard at work planning, fixing and tweaking every last detail.

-One facet of preparation that tends to go unnoticed is the work of the many Airmen, civilians and contractors in the 30th Weather Squadron.
+One group that works quietly in the background is the many Airmen, civilians and contractors in the 30th Weather Squadron.

-A unit with a varied history of activations and deactivations in countries such as Japan, Korea, Vietnam and Guam, the 30th WS's Vandenberg incarnation offers its members a unique and intense mission that many Airmen at other bases just don't understand.
+A unit with a varied history of activations and deactivations in countries such as Japan, Korea, Vietnam and Guam, the 30th WS's Vandenberg incarnation offers its members a unique and intense mission.

 The 30th WS has 279 separate weather sensors to monitor weather conditions across Vandenberg's more than 99,000 acres.